JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 !!! note

-    The :fix option currently only works for LF line endings (`'\n'`)
+    The `:fix` option currently only works for LF line endings (`'\n'`)

 !!! note

     It is recommended to `git commit` any code changes before running the doctest fixing.
-    That way it is simple to restore to the previous state if the the fixing goes wrong.
+    That way it is simple to restore to the previous state if the fixing goes wrong.

 !!! note